Research Supervision

 How to Reach Out

-Please email me directly to jessica.barudin@ubc.ca rather than relying on the Expression of Interest form.
+Please email me directly to jessica.barudin@ubc.ca rather than solely relying on the Expression of Interest form.
 Use the subject line: “PhD Inquiry – [Your Name] – [Proposed Topic]”

 Include one PDF (max 6 pages) with: